Global support - Acquirer / Territory / Scheme support

 Use of a PCI listed P2PE product can virtually eliminate the risk of compromised credit card data in a retail environment.
 This has the benefit of reducing the scope and cost of your PCI audit.
-To qualify, you must implement IPC POS in the your environment according to the PIM (P2PE Instruction Manual).
+To qualify, you must implement IPS in the your environment according to the PIM (P2PE Instruction Manual).
 For more information, contact your Worldpay relationship manager (RM) or Worldpay Customer Support.

 In the UK and Republic of Ireland, the PIN is verified offline to the issuing bank through local interaction between the card and the payment terminal.
 In many European countries the PIN is transmitted by the Integrated POS Service to the issuer to be verified online.

 Some limitations apply, see the topics below for details.